-- Install pip.
+Install pip.
 The easiest is to use the standalone pip installer.
-If your distribution already has pip installed, you might need to update it if it’s outdated.
-(If it’s outdated, you’ll know because installation won’t work.)
+If your distribution already has

-- Take a look at virtualenv and virtualenvwrapper.
-These tools provide isolated Python environments, which are more practical than installing packages systemwide.
-They also allow installing packages without administrator privileges.
-The contributing tutorial walks through how to create a virtualenv on Python 3.
+Take a look at venv.
+This tool provides isolated Python environments, which are more practical than installing packages systemwide.
+It also allows installing packages without administrator privileges.
+The contributing tutorial walks through how to create a virtual environment.

-- After you’ve created and activated a virtual environment, enter the command pip install Django at the shell prompt.
+After you’ve created and activated a virtual environment, enter the command:

 Installing a distribution-specific package¶